AFLplusplus/AFLplusplus/frida_mode/README.md

 ***
 ```
+* `AFL_FRIDA_INST_JIT` - Enable the instrumentation of Just-In-Time compiled
+code.
+Code is considered to be JIT if the executable segment is not backed by a
+file.
 * `AFL_FRIDA_INST_NO_OPTIMIZE` - Don't use optimized inline assembly coverage
 instrumentation (the default where available).
 Required to use
 `AFL_FRIDA_INST_TRACE`.